Drugmakers offer to cap Greece's medicines bill

 Both European and U.S.-based drugmakers have been hit by the worsening situation in Europe and executives have highlighted the issue as a drag on profits in recent third-quarter financial reports.

-Andrew Witty, the chief executive of Britain’s biggest drugmaker GlaxoSmithKline (GSK.L), told reporters last week it was “not reasonable” for governments to think they could continue to squeeze the industry without serious knock-on effects.
+Andrew Witty, the chief executive of Britain’s biggest drugmaker GlaxoSmithKline, told reporters last week it was “not reasonable” for governments to think they could continue to squeeze the industry without serious knock-on effects.

-Another German company, Biotest (BIOG.DE), which makes products from blood plasma, was the first drugmaker to stop shipments to Greece because of unpaid bills in June.
+Another German company, Biotest, which makes products from blood plasma, was the first drugmaker to stop shipments to Greece because of unpaid bills in June.

 ($1 = 0.7785 euros)